Kopriwchin/WhisperHub/README.md

 ## WhisperHub

-**WhisperHub** is a simple and quick messaging app developed as part of the "Javascript-advanced" course at [Your University Name].
+**WhisperHub** is a simple and quick messaging app developed as part of the "Javascript-advanced" course at **Sofia University - Faculty of Mathematics and Informatics**.
 This project demonstrates advanced JavaScript concepts and provides a seamless communication platform for users.

 ### Features
 - **Instant Messaging**: Send and receive messages in real-time.